 Halonen's studio was opened to the public in the 1950s.
 Today the museum specialises in presenting material related to Halonen's art, his lifetime achievements and the famous artists' colony of Tuusula to which he and his friends belonged.
 Every year the museum hosts 3-4 theme exhibitions showcasing Halonen's art side by side with the work of his contemporaries and later generations of artists up to the present day.

-Halosenniemi museum is closed from September onwards because of renovation work.
+Halosenniemi Museum is temporarily closed from September 2021 onwards because of renovation work.